 - You have the right to express your concerns and receive a response to your questions.

-- Your rights carry with them certain responsibilities.
-We ask you or your family to respect the following obligations:
+Your rights carry with them certain responsibilities.
+PSFDH asks you and your family (support person) to respect the following obligations:

 - Provide relevant information to the members of your health team to help them in the process of caring for you.